sonatype/docker-nexus/README.md

 ```

 After using the init.sh script, browse to the OpenShift console and login.
-In the nexus project, click 'Add to Project' and search for Nexus.
+In the nexus project, click `Add to Project` and search for Nexus.
+Click
+create and configure to create a Nexus service.
+Once the service is created,
+a new deployment can be deployed via the `nexus-oss` deployment.
+This
+deployment will create a pod for the Nexus instance.
+Nexus will now be
+available using the route created for your service.